marcellussiegburg/autobuildtool/README.md

 - suspend
 - halt

-To continue aftwerwards simply continue by using
+To continue afterwards simply continue by using

 ```bash
 vagrant up